Early Literacy Implementation (ELI)

 - Identification of students with substantial deficiency: January 30th and February 6th from 2-3:30 pm

 - Iowa TIER Q/A: Every Friday from 3:30-4:30 through February 6th.

 Archived Webinars,Supporting Documents, and Information

 Early Literacy Interventions Reviewed List - This document contains summary information regarding the Iowa Department of Education’s review of PK-12 literacy interventions.

 Approved Literacy Assessments - A list of approved universal screening and progress monitoring assessments.

-- Technology Requirements for Iowa TIER, FAST and IGDIs - Lists specific technology requirements to access Iowa TIER, FAST and IGDIs.
-The following documents provide directions to begin setting up staff access (as described in the technology requirements document).
+- Technology Requirements for Iowa TIER and IGDIs - Lists specific technology requirements to access Iowa TIER and IGDIs.

 - Iowa TIER is the state's database through which districts may access FAST and IGDIs.

 - Formative Assessment System for Teachers or FAST is the state’s universal screening assessment and progress monitoring assessment for Kindergarten through Sixth grade students.

 - Individual Growth and Development Indicators or IGDIs is the state’s universal screening assessment for preschool four-year old children.